Emmanuel François: Club career

+On 31 July 2024, François moved from US Ivry to Polish fourth-tier club Siarka Tarnobrzeg.
+During his only season at Siarka, he scored 13 goals and provided 11 assists in 30 league appearances.

+On 7 July 2025, François signed with Polish I liga club Puszcza Niepołomice.

 International career

 Born in France, François is of Haitian descent.
 He represented the Haiti U23s at the 2020 CONCACAF Men's Olympic Qualifying Championship.
 He made his debut with the Haiti in a friendly 6–1 loss to Bahrain on 2 September 2021, scoring his side's only goal.